Real college courses from Harvard, MIT, and more of the world's leading universities

 Java is a computer programming language developed by James Gosling at Sun Microsystems.
 Java was first released in 1995 and has since become one of the most popular programming languages with an estimated 12 million developers using it.
 Java is an object-oriented programming language, with syntax largely based on C and C++, that allows for the creation of robust, secure and portable applications that can run on multiple platforms including Window, Mac, and Linux operating systems.
 Java technology is the foundation for nearly every type of networked application and is the global standard for developing and delivering embedded applications, games, web content, and enterprise software.
 It can also be used for artificial intelligence, machine learning, blockchain, RSS feeds, and Java apps.
 The Java platform differs from most other platforms in that it's a software-only platform that runs on top of other hardware-based platforms.
 According to Oracle, Java can reduce costs, drive innovation, and more as the programming language of choice for IoT, enterprise architecture, enterprise applications, and cloud computing.

-Online Courses in Java and Java Tutorials?
+Online Java Tutorials and Classes

 Learning Java online has never been easier.
 Self-paced introductory Java courses are available as well as professional certificate programs designed to teach you advanced Java programming skills and prepare you for a job.
 Java - a high-level programming language - is one of the best languages for learning core coding skills because of its object-oriented approach to programming.
 Learning the Java programming software will get you started on a path to becoming a software engineer, one of the most in-demand roles in the field of computer science.

-edX has a ton of courses that will teach java basics and other basic concepts for aspiring programmers.
+edX has a ton of courses that will teach java tutorials and other basic concepts for aspiring programmers.
 Learners looking for a Java for Beginners course should consider taking the program from uc3m.
 Within the Introduction to Java Programming course, you will learn basic mechanisms of the OOP paradigm, basic software engineering techniques, and develop basic data structurers.
 Learners will also compare the efficiency of programs in terms of resources used and develop non-linear data structures.

-How to Learn Java?
+How to Learn Java Programming?

 EdX offers a wide range of courses including self-paced courses to match any level of experience in Java.
 Whether you are someone entirely new to Java, have some experience, or someone who is looking to advance their professional career, we have the right courses for you.
 If you want to learn Java online to develop your job and career, you have come to the right place.